Mahendram2/Food-tracker/README.md

 ## Future Enhancements

 - In near future, pie chart will be added to food log where user will be able to see
+- Weight tracker will be aviable for User to track their weight.